jingyuewang/DtCalc.jl/README.md

 <br/><br/>

-## Typesetting Vectors, and Matrices.
+## Typesetting Vectors and Matrices.
 `DtCalc` can display typesetted TeX/LaTeX code on DomTerm screen.
 Internally it translates TeX/LaTeX into MathML and send the generated MathML to a browser window <sup>[1](#myfootnote1)</sup>.
 In addition to TeX, it can optionally typeset